Luser0/local-MCserver-manger-Discordbot/README.md

 4-Edit the config part of the code to your launch settings

-5-Add your discord bot token at the end of the file
+5-Paste your discord bot token in the token.txt file

 6-Run and enjoy